 5/28/2019 Board Response: "The Board is aware of Declaration, Article 3.3, Section (e), page 6 which allows for inspection of all Common Elements and Limited Common Elements on a regular basis as reasonably necessary as well as all unit owners receiving reasonably detailed written reports following such inspections.
 The Board’s fiduciary duty to maintain roofs and siding of units requires a data informed and effective combination of both preventative and restorative maintenance activities and inspections to inform of maintenance efforts.
 As the community’s units age, we are aware of the need to inspect units in order to determine the requirements for both preventative and restorative maintenance.
 The Board has appointed an Asset Management Project Team who currently is working to develop a strategy and process for inspection of the areas of individual units for which the HOA has maintenance responsibilities.
 Once this strategy and process is finalized and approved by the Board, an implementation plan which will include the time frame, the companies and/or individuals performing the services and the costs of the inspection services will be shared with all residents."

 The "Asset Management Project Team" was appointed March, 2019.
-Since then they have completed one thing: a "Project Statement."
+In 4 MONTHS they have completed one thing: a "Project Statement."

 WE NEED FEWER PROMISES AND MORE ACTION.